-I am buying a new build house in Llandaff with the aid of help to buy.
+I am purchasing a new build house in Llandaff with a mortgage from TSB.
 The developers refused to reduce the amount so I negotiated £7000 of additionals instead.
-The property agent suggested that I not reveal to my conveyancer about this side-deal as it may impact my loan with the bank.
-Should I keep quiet?.
+The sale representative suggested that I not reveal to my lawyer about the extras as it could impact my mortgage with the bank.
+Do I keep my lawyer in the dark?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.